TTTAttributedLabel/TTTAttributedLabel/README.markdown

 Inspired by [Olivier Halligon](https://github.com/AliSoftware)'s [OHAttributedLabel](https://github.com/AliSoftware/OHAttributedLabel), borrowing some general approaches in converting between UIKit and Core Text text attributes.

+Thanks to [Tyler Bunnell](https://github.com/tylerb) for his fix to how touches are mapped onto their corresponding embedded links.

 ## License

 TTTAttributedLabel is licensed under the MIT License: